 By Matt Pelc

-May 14, 2015; Detroit, MI, USA; Detroit Tigers designated hitter J.D.
-Martinez (28) hits a single in the first inning against the Minnesota Twins at Comerica Park.
+May 14, 2015; Detroit, MI, USA; Detroit Tigers first baseman Miguel Cabrera (24) hits a two run home run in the sixth inning against the Minnesota Twins at Comerica Park.
 Mandatory Credit: Rick Osentoski-USA TODAY Sports

 Could there be any other choice for this week’s honor?
 Not only did Miguel Cabrera hit his 400th homer of his career, putting him over Andres Galarraga for the most hit by a Venezuelan-born player, he may have also jump-started the Detroit Tigers’ slumbering lineup.